Research Overview

 Endourology

-Endourology clinical studies are looking at ways to prevent stone formation and to understand the pressure changes that occur during percutaneous stone removal.
+Endourology clinical studies are looking at ways to prevent renal stone formation and to understand the pressure changes that occur during percutaneous stone removal.

 Female Incontinence